Welcome to Aloha Farms food forest site!

 Food Forests use very little water, no fertilizers or pesticides, and require no tilling.

-Here we share a link to the Back to Eden Film that got us focused on covering our soil with organic material. this is a film we watch over and over.
-It gives us so much hope, and this film explains how and why it works, so
+Here we share a link to the Back to Eden Film that got us focused on covering our soil with organic material.
+This is a film we’ve watched many times because it gives us so much hope and useful information.

 Please check it out at this link: